danprav04/Translator/README.md

 # Translator
- Translates what you say from english to russain when you press F7
+ Translates what you say from english to russian when you press F7